Oil company with checkered history hit with $12.5M fine - Philly

-LOS ANGELES (AP) - A California oil company with a long history of safety violations and regulatory lapses was fined $12.5 million by state regulators Wednesday for nearly 1,500 violations in the past year at an oil field in Orange County.
+LOS ANGELES (AP) - A California oil company with a long history of safety violations and regulatory lapses was hit with a record $12.5 million fine by state regulators Wednesday for nearly 1,500 violations in the past year at an oil field in Orange County.

-Greka Oil & Gas falsified more than 350 reports, failed to conduct regular pressure testing at dozens of wells and didn't maintain operating pressure gauges, according to the state's Department of Conservation.
+Greka Oil & Gas falsified results in more than 350 reports, failed to conduct regular pressure testing at dozens of wells and didn't maintain operating pressure gauges, according to the state's Department of Conservation.

 "The magnitude of this penalty reflects the company's violations and poor practices, and the potential harm it could cause to surrounding communities, the environment, and groundwater," said Ken Harris, supervisor of the Division of Oil, Gas and Geothermal Resources.